Often, once a bike rack is installed, it becomes a permanent fixture. And the only way to remove it is to break up the surface it is installed in.

 - Permanently moving the bike parking area to a different location without having to tear out the existing space

-- Creating temporary bike parking for events
+- Offering temporary bike racks at events

 A removable bike rack gives you more flexibility to access and reuse the space and there are few options you can choose from to best fit your needs.